ballerina-attic/open-api-based-service/README.md

 - [Observability](#observability)

 ## What you'll build
-You'll build a RESTful web service using an OpenAPI specification.
+You will build a RESTful web service using the OpenAPI specification.
 This guide will walk you through building a pet store server from an OpenAPI definition.
-The pet store service will have RESTful POST,PUT,GET and DELETE methods to handle pet data.
+The pet store service will have the RESTful POST, PUT, GET and DELETE methods to handle pet data.

 &nbsp;
 ![alt text](/images/OpenAPI.svg)